-- certain members of our senior management team elected to forego certain cash compensation during the second half of 2022 in exchange for equity compensation; - the members of our board of directors agreed to take equity compensation in lieu of cash compensation during 2023; - we began making certain incentive compensation payments to all employees in stock rather than cash beginning at the end of the second quarter of 2022; - we reduced our workforce by approximately 8% near the end of 2022; - we initially froze non-essential hiring in 2022, placed restrictions on certain travel, decreased the future use of consultants and continue to defer non-critical initiatives; - we have initiated frequent, consistent communication with our customers, which in certain cases has allowed us to resolve issues preventing timely collection of certain past due outstanding receivables; - we have emphasized cash collections from customers, and continue to negotiate improved payment terms with both our customers and vendors and have switched vendors when needed to obtain cost savings; - we launched Pioneer, a 1P solar tracker solution, and a new solution for thin-film modules not subject to UFLPA; - we reached a settlement agreement with FCX Solar, LLC in December 2022, regarding a lawsuit filed against us relating to claims of patent infringement in order to eliminate future time and expense involved in defending ourselves in this action; under the settlement agreement, we were able to utilize our common stock to satisfy a portion of the settlement payment; - we made an investment to acquire a 45% ownership interest in Alpha Steel, a manufacturing partnership with Taihua, which will enhance our domestic supply chain to reduce our exposure to import duties and import restrictions, as described further in "Note 3, Equity method investment" above: - we began selling newly issued shares of our common stock under our ATM program (as defined herein) in 2023, as described further in "Note 4, ATM program" above; and - we continue to actively explore options to obtain additional sources of capital through either the issuance of new debt or equity.
+- certain members of our senior management team elected to forego certain cash compensation during the second half of 2022 in exchange for equity compensation; - the members of our board of directors agreed to take equity compensation in lieu of cash compensation during 2023; - we began making certain incentive compensation payments to all employees in stock rather than cash beginning at the end of the second quarter of 2022; - we reduced our workforce by approximately 8% in December of 2022, and another 9% in the third quarter of 2023; - we initially froze non-essential hiring in 2022, placed restrictions on certain travel, decreased the future use of consultants and continue to defer non-critical initiatives; - we have initiated frequent, consistent communication with our customers, which in certain cases has allowed us to resolve issues preventing timely collection of certain past due outstanding receivables; - we have emphasized cash collections from customers, and continue to negotiate improved payment terms with both our customers and vendors and have switched vendors when needed to obtain cost savings; - we launched Pioneer, a 1P solar tracker solution, and introduced a new mounting solution to support the installation and use of U.S.-manufactured thin-film modules not subject to UFLPA; - we reached a settlement agreement with FCX Solar, LLC in December 2022, regarding a lawsuit filed against us relating to claims of patent infringement in order to eliminate future time and expense involved in defending ourselves in this action; under the settlement agreement, we were able to utilize our common stock to satisfy a portion of the settlement payment; - we made an investment to acquire a 45% ownership interest in Alpha Steel, a manufacturing partnership with a leading steel fabricator, which will enhance our domestic supply chain to reduce our exposure to import duties and import restrictions, as described further in "Note 3, Equity method investment" above; - in 2023, we began selling newly issued shares of our common stock under our ATM program (as defined and described further in "Note 5, ATM program" above); and - · we continue to actively explore options to obtain additional sources of capital through either the issuance of new debt or equity.

-A number of the steps above, as well as improvements in the logistics markets and easing of supply chain constraints, contributed to us having positive gross profit in the six months ended June 30, 2023, which also reduced our use of cash required to fund our operations during the current year-to-date period.
+A number of the steps above, as well as improvements in the logistics markets and easing of supply chain constraints, contributed to us having positive gross profit in the nine months ended September 30, 2023, which also reduced our use of cash required to fund our operations during the current year-to-date period.